joaquimadraz/compel/README.md

 This is a straight forward way to validate a Ruby Hash: just give an object and the schema.

-The motivation was to create an integration for [RestMyCase](https://github.com/goncalvesjoao/rest_my_case) and have validations before any business logic execution.
+The motivation were to create an integration for [RestMyCase](https://github.com/goncalvesjoao/rest_my_case) to have validations before any business logic execution and build a easy way coerce and validate params on [Sinatra](https://github.com/sinatra/sinatra).

-Based on the same principle from [Grape](https://github.com/ruby-grape/grape) framework and [sinatra-param](https://github.com/mattt/sinatra-param) gem to validate request params.
 The schema builder is based on [Joi](https://github.com/hapijs/joi).

 ### Usage